Motherboard - The motherboard is the main circuit board of a microcomputer. It is also known as the mainboard or system board.

 - Stores instructions that are used by the CPU

-- #* Tells the CPU how to be the kind of computer it is, for example a Windows, Macintosh, or Play Station computers.
+- #* Tells the CPU how to be the kind of computer it is, for example a Windows, Macintosh, or Play Station computers. - Tells the CPU how to work with the different parts of the computer

 - ROM can also hold programs that are directly accessed by the CPU.
 One such program is the self-test when the computer is first turned on.
 The self-test tests to seem if all the parts on the main circuit board (mother board) are working correctly.